replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 #### **ID:** ctv_ctlAutoPlayTimer
 * **View type:** View extending `ColorTvTimerLayout` or `FrameLayout` which can be either empty or include elements as described in [Custom Timer Layout](#custom-timer-layout)
 * **Description:** Used to display countdown timer which visualizes time left until recommendation is automatically clicked.
-If it extends `ColorTvTimerLayout` then its impelementation is used for handling timer progress events.
-If it is `FrameLayout` with `ProgressBar` view with id `ctv_pbTimer` and `TextView` view with id `ctv_tvTimer` they are updeted in default way.
-All views inluded into such `FrameLayout` are also hidden when auto play timer is not used.
+If it extends `ColorTvTimerLayout` then its implementation is used for handling timer progress events.
+If it is `FrameLayout` with `ProgressBar` view with id `ctv_pbTimer` and `TextView` view with id `ctv_tvTimer` they are updated in a default way.
+All views included into such `FrameLayout` are also hidden when auto play timer is not used.
 In case the view is a `FrameLayout` with no children, default countdown timer layout is injected into it.
 * **Animation:** Hides when auto play timer is not used and when timer reaches 0, or toggles visibility when video is paused and resumed in case of using auto start functionality.
 * **Device:** ALL
 <br /><br />